Lukas-Netz/se-rwth.github.io/_pages/topics/Autonomic-Driving.md

 overall systems development process and not just an add-on.

 **Caroline**
-- a completely autonomous car - and participated in the [Darpa Urban Challenge](http://archive.darpa.mil/grandchallenge/), where our car was driving autonomously in an urban area for hours.
+is a completely autonomous car, with which we participated in the [Darpa Urban Challenge](http://archive.darpa.mil/grandchallenge/).
+There our car was driving autonomously in an urban area for hours.
 We successfully achieved the best place as newcomers (and best non-Americans).
 This resulted from a number of facts, including the rigorous application of **agile development methods**, such as XP